Florida officials share video boasting of role in California migrant flights

 "Every person who, being out of this state, abducts or takes by force or fraud any person contrary to the law of the place where that act is committed, and brings, sends, or conveys that person within the limits of the state, and is afterwards found within the limits thereof, is guilty of kidnapping," the snippet reads.

-On Friday, more than a dozen migrants were brought into California on a private jet.
+The migrants from Venezuela and Colombia arrived in Sacramento on two private jet flights, one on Friday carrying 16 and another on Monday carrying 20.
 The migrants were left at a Catholic facility in Sacramento with "no prior arrangement or care in place," according to California Attorney General Rob Bonta.

+Speaking to the New York Times after the video’s release, Mr Bonta said Florida officials and Mr DeSantis were “accepting blame for their reprehensible and morally bankrupt conduct”.

+He added that the migrants who arrived in Sacramento on Friday were left “dazed and confused, violated and hurt on the doorstep of an archdiocese that wasn’t even open”.

 California officials learned the migrants crossed into Texas, where they were approached by an individual who said they could help them, according to local broadcaster KXTV.
 The migrants were reportedly sent to New Mexico before they were flown to Sacramento.
 Officials found the migrants holding documents claiming to be from the state of Florida when they arrived in California.

+Mr Bonta said the migrants confirmed they had been approached in Texas by a Florida-based contractor, Vertol Systems Company, that “falsely represented the transport as a way to obtain desperately needed employment,” the Times reported.

+“It was a lie,” Mr Bonta told the outlet.
+“It was false.
+You can’t consent based on deception.”

-Mr Bonta said the state is investigating the incident and "evaluating potential criminal or civil action against those who transported or arranged for the transport of these vulnerable immigrants."
+Mr Bonta had previously said the state is investigating the incident and "evaluating potential criminal or civil action against those who transported or arranged for the transport of these vulnerable immigrants."

 “While we continue to collect evidence, I want to say this very clearly: State-sanctioned kidnapping is not a public policy choice, it is immoral and disgusting.”
 He said both the state and the city would “welcome these individuals with open arms and provide them with the respect, compassion, and care they will need after such a harrowing experience.”

-Mr DeSantis pulled a similar stunt last year when he flew more around 50 primarily Venezuelan migrants to Martha's Vineyard, where they were told jobs and access to migrant services would be provided.
+Mr DeSantis pulled a similar stunt last year when he flew more around 50 primarily Venezuelan migrants from Texas to Martha's Vineyard, where they were told jobs and access to migrant services would be provided.
+Vetrol Systems Company was also involved in those flights.

 The GOP governor and other Republicans who support the flights argue that states like New York and California offering themselves up as "sanctuary" states invites illegal immigration.

 The Independent has reached out to Mr DeSantis for comment.